sojour/TTP/README.md

 ## Welcome to Stock Tracker!

+This is for the Oscar Coding Challenge. <br>

-Users can buy and tracker their bought assets! <br>
+Users can purchase and track their bought assets! <br>
 Please visit the deployed project at https://tpp-tracker.herokuapp.com/

 ### Available Scripts